Tej Chajed

 advanced user and contributing to Iris.

-I'm a communication Fellow in the EECS
+During my PhD, I was a communication Fellow in the EECS

 Ph.D. thesis